Restart a Heart

 Defibrillators

-Resuscitation Council UK’s key information on defibrillators including how to use and how to find your nearest defibrators.
+Resuscitation Council UK’s key information on defibrillators including how to use and find your nearest defibrators, plus our Defib Dani animation.

 The Circuit

-We need the help of those looking after defibrillators (the defibrillator guardians) to make sure their defibrillator is connected to The Circuit.
+We need the help of those looking after defibrillators (the defibrillator Guardians) to make sure their defibrillator is registered on The Circuit, the national defibrillator network.
+It could make a lifesaving difference.

 A guide to Automated External Defibrillators (AEDs)